January 19, 2021

 -Oliver- age 3- in a muffin

--Lily- age 18 months- she loves this Mexican Egg Scramble the best
+-Lily- age 18 months- she loves this Mexican Egg Scramble the best- any scrambled eggs with beans are her favorite.

 Salsa Eggs